amymelody/restaurant/docs/DesignDoc.md

 		giveOrderToCook(mc);
 	if there exists mc in customers such that mc.s = MustReorder askToReorder(mc);
+	if there exists mc in customers such that mc.s = WaitingForCheck giveCheckToCustomer(mc);
 	if there exists mc in customers such that mc.s = Leaving notifyHost(mc);
-	if there exists c in checks
-		if there exists mc in customers such that mc.c = c.cust & mc.s = Leaving
-			giveCheckToCustomer(c);
-			checks.remove(c);

 #### Actions
 	wantToGoOnBreak() {